BinaryMuse/fluxxor/site/contents/examples/carousel/index.md

 <div id="app"></div>

-This image carousel is a very simple React application built using Fluxbox.
-The source for the example can be found [on GitHub](https://github.com/BinaryMuse/fluxbox/tree/master/examples/carousel).
+This image carousel is a very simple React application built using Fluxxor.
+The source for the example can be found [on GitHub](https://github.com/BinaryMuse/fluxxor/tree/master/examples/carousel).

-The entry point of the application is `app/app.jsx`. `React` is exported to the `window` object so that the [React Chrome Developer Tools](http://facebook.github.io/react/blog/2014/01/02/react-chrome-developer-tools.html) will appear; the `Fluxbox.Flux` instance is exported to `window.flux` so that you can manipulate the application from the standard JavaScript console (e.g. the methods on `window.flux.actions`).
+The entry point of the application is `app/app.jsx`. `React` is exported to the `window` object so that the [React Chrome Developer Tools](http://facebook.github.io/react/blog/2014/01/02/react-chrome-developer-tools.html) will appear; the `Fluxxor.Flux` instance is exported to `window.flux` so that you can manipulate the application from the standard JavaScript console (e.g. the methods on `window.flux.actions`).

 Stores
 ------